orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * If a Neo4j unique constraint is found, a corresponding unique index is created in OrientDB

 	* In case the creation of the unique index fails, a not unique index will be created.
-Note: this scenario can happen, by design, when migrating nodes that have multiple _Labels_ as they are imported into a single vertex `Class`).
+Note: this scenario can happen, by design, when migrating nodes that have multiple _Labels_, as they are imported into a single vertex `Class`).

-* If a Neo4j index is found, a corresponding (not unique) OrientDB index is created
+* If a Neo4j index is found, a corresponding (not unique) OrientDB index is created.

 ## Migration Log